 "Nothing can add beauty to light," said Christopher Wren, and clear glass lets the beauty in.
 Following Wren's design, the replacement windows are clear, hand-blown glass manufactured by the Blenko Glass Company.

 Columns add height and grandeur.
-Seven capitals are original and five are replacements.
+Seven of the columns capitals are original, while the other five are replacements that were created from the same quarry Wren used to rebuild this church in the 17th century.
 The Ionic and Corinthian elements reflect Wren's eclectic borrowing of classical forms.

-Marshall Sisson, a contemporary British restoration architect, executed the subtle Wren ceiling designs.
-He was joined by a team of local craftsmen as well as Epple Construction of Columbia Missouri.
+Marshall Sisson, a 20th-century British restoration architect, executed the subtle Wren ceiling designs.
+He was joined by a team of local craftsmen as well as Epple Construction of Columbia, Missouri.
 Depicted are the Tudor Rose (for the Monarchy), the Virgin Mary Rose (for St. Mary), the daisy (for innocence), the acanthus leaf (symbolizing heaven), and the egg-and-dart (another classical touch).